mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 - Hard limit of 5,000 IAM users per account - this is important, as it can impact architecture
 - 10 group memberships per IAM user
 - Default maximum of 10 managed policies per user
-- No inline limit, but you cannot exceed 2048 characters for all inline policies on a IAM user
+- No inline limit, but you cannot exceed 2048 characters for all inline policies on an IAM user
 - 2 access keys per user

 ### IAM Groups